 Wall Street: Most advice on the internet is also bogus.
 Primarily written by people who no longer work in the industry or do not even work in a front office position.

 1) Do not bother spending $500+ on financial modeling courses.
 Wall Street has company specific templates and if you *process* instead of *learn* how to model… You will make significantly more mistakes than you should (unable to think and are simply going through the motions).
-We have a free model you can download and build yourself (recreate it without a mouse in excel by going through SEC files and you will be perfectly fine).

 2) Wall Street is extremely competitive.
 People are also human.
 You must learn how to work the politics in an office to give yourself an edge over the competition.